Walter Aston (burgess): Family

-Aston married twice, first to a woman whose maiden name was Warbowe then to Hannah Jordan who outlived him.
+Aston married twice, first to a woman whose given name was Warbowe, but whose maiden surname is unknown, then to Hannah Jordan who outlived him.
 His son, Walter Aston, Jr. (died January 29, 1667), is buried near his father.

 Aston is buried near the original site of the Westover Church next to Theodorick Bland of Westover and near Benjamin Harrison.

 United States Presidents George H. W. Bush and George W. Bush are descended from Lt.
 Col. Aston through his daughter Mary who married Col. Richard Cocke.